jvishwanath/portfolio-tracker/backend/README.md

-# Portfolio Tracker Backend
+# NVest AI Backend

-This directory contains the FastAPI backend for the Portfolio Tracker application.
+This directory contains the FastAPI backend for the NVest AI application.

 ## Documentation